MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 | 500,000     | 1,000,000        | 28,000         | 6.9%         | 500,000             |
 | 1,000,000   | and over         | 62,500         | 6.99%        | 1,000,000           |

-Withholding rates for taxpayers filing as *F*
+Withholding rates for taxpayers filing as *F*:

 | If Over     | But Not Over     | Tax Amount     | Tax Rate     | On Excess Over     |
 |-------------|------------------|----------------|--------------|--------------------|